F01

 Methods with Parameters

 Think of a method as a “black box” that takes input (parameters), processes it, and optionally returns a result.
 When you add parameters to your methods, you enable them to accept input values-making your code more flexible, reusable, and easier to maintain.
 A parameter refers to a variable defined in the method’s signature; it acts as a placeholder for the input values.
 An argument is the actual value or reference passed to a method when it is called.
+When you create a method, you can declare one or more parameters, each defined by its type and name:

 public class ParameterDemo : MonoBehaviour